SchmidteServices/activeTAPI-Dyn365/docs/user/usecase.md

 ## Prerequisites

 Please make sure _activeTAPI for Microsoft Dynamics 365_ is [installed properly](../admin/verifySetupOnPremise.md).
 Otherwise you might not see any result.
-After importing the *Solution* activeTAPI should be active on the Contact Main Form.
+After importing the *Solution*, *activeTAPI* is active on the **Contact Main Form**.

 ## Enter a valid telephone number